department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/ConvertDate.md

-There appears to be two formats of timestamps.
-First is Fileman Date, second is found in ClinicalProcedureTO.timestamp
+There appears to be different formats of timestamps.
+First is Fileman Date, HL7 date time, and ClinicalProcedureTO.timestamp

 ### Fileman Date